qemus/qemu/readme.md

 - USB passthrough and host folder sharing
 - Supports NAT, user-mode, macvlan, and macvtap networking
 - Automatic downloads for popular Linux distributions
-- Optional audio streaming from the guest to the browser

 ## Usage  🐳